Using Modules

 What is a Module?

-A module two important parts:
+A module has two important parts:

-: A place to declare available options that can be used in the project.config
+options: A place to declare available options that can be used in the project.config: A place to define the project’s configuration.

-value with settings to apply to your project.
+Typically, a module specifies a config value with settings to apply to your project.

-that can be used in the project, but this is not
+Sometimes, a module will also create new options that can be used in the project, but this is not

 always necessary.